debadutta98/fliprai-Hackthon-9.0/README.md

->- package and Technology useed
+>- package and Technology used
 > >  - nodejs
 > >  - mongodb
 > >  - sendgridmailApi